-- For the purposes of this article, the following terms have the following definitions: - (1) "Disability" means a physical or mental impairment that substantially limits one or more major life activities. - (2) "Drop-off location" or "drop box" means a location established for the secure receipt of hand-delivered absentee ballots. - (2) (3) "Physical disability" means a physical impairment that substantially limits one or more major life activities and renders a person unable to vote in person, at the polls, without assistance. - (4) "Stand-alone drop-off location" means a drop-off location separate and apart from the office of the official designated to conduct and supervise absentee voting in order to maximize voter access.
+1 For the purposes of this article, the following terms have the following definitions:

+2 "Disability" means a physical or mental impairment that substantially limits one or more3 major life activities;

+4 "Drop-off location" or "drop box" means a location established for the secure receipt of 5 hand delivered absentee ballots.
+A drop-off location is a substitute for the United States mail for 6 return of absentee ballots; 7 "Physical disability" means a physical impairment that substantially limits one or more 8 major life activities and renders a person unable to vote in person, at the polls, without assistance; 9 and; 10 "Stand-alone drop-off location" means a drop-off location separate and apart from the 11 office of the official designated to conduct and supervise absentee voting in order to maximize 12 voter access. §3-3-2.
-§3-3-2.
 Authority to conduct absentee voting; absentee voting application; form.

-- (a) Absentee voting is to be supervised and conducted by the proper official for the political division in which the election is held, in conjunction with the ballot commissioners appointed from each political party, as follows: - (1) For any election held throughout the county, within a political subdivision or territory other than a municipality, or within a municipality when the municipal election is conducted in conjunction with a county election, the clerk of the county commission; or
+1 (a) Absentee voting is to be supervised and conducted by the proper official for the political 2 division in which the election is held, in conjunction with the ballot commissioners appointed from 3 each political party, as follows: 4 (1) For any election held throughout the county, within a political subdivision or territory 5 other than a municipality, or within a municipality when the municipal election is conducted in 6 conjunction with a county election, the clerk of the county commission; or 7 (2) The municipal recorder or other officer authorized by charter or ordinance provisions to 8 conduct absentee voting, for any election held entirely within the municipality, or in the case of 9 annexation elections, within the area affected.
+The terms "clerk" or "clerk of the county 10 commission" or "official designated to supervise and conduct absentee voting" used elsewhere in 11 this article means municipal recorder or other officer in the case of municipal elections.
+12 (b) A person authorized and desiring to vote a mail-in absentee ballot or an electronic 13 absentee ballot in any primary, general, or special election is to make application in the proper 14 form to the proper official as follows: 15 (1) The completed application is to be on a form prescribed by the Secretary of State and is 16 to contain the name, date of birth, and political affiliation of the voter, residence address within the

-- (2) The municipal recorder or other officer authorized by charter or ordinance provisions to conduct absentee voting, for any election held entirely within the municipality, or in the case of annexation elections, within the area affected.
-The terms "clerk" or "clerk of the county commission" or "official designated to supervise and conduct absentee voting" used elsewhere in this article means municipal recorder or other officer in the case of municipal elections. - (b) The official designated to supervise and conduct absentee voting shall send an application for an absentee ballot by first class mail to every active registered voter prior to every primary, general, and special election no later than 60 days before the election. - (b) (c) A person authorized and desiring to vote a mail-in absentee ballot or an electronic absentee ballot in any primary, general, or special election is to make application in the proper form to the proper official as follows: - (1) The completed application is to be on a form prescribed by the Secretary of State and is to contain the name, date of birth, and political affiliation of the voter, residence address within the county, the address to which the ballot is to be mailed, the authorized reason, if any, for which the absentee ballot is requested and, if the reason is illness or hospitalization, the name and telephone number of the attending physician, the signature of the voter to a declaration made under the penalties for false swearing as provided in §3-3-9 of this code that the statements and declarations contained in the application are true, any additional information which the voter is required to supply, any affidavit which may be required, and an indication as to whether it is an application for voting in person, by mail, or electronically; - (2) For any person authorized to vote an absentee ballot under the provisions of 42 U.S.C. §1973, et seq., the Uniformed and Overseas Citizens Absentee Voting Act of 1986, the completed application may be on the federal postcard application for absentee ballot form issued under authority of that act, submitted by mail or electronically; and
+17 county, the address to which the ballot is to be mailed, the authorized reason, if any, for which the 18 absentee ballot is requested, and, if the reason is illness or hospitalization, the name and 19 telephone number of the attending physician the signature of the voter to a declaration made 20 under the penalties for false swearing as provided in §3-3-9 of this code that the statements and 21 declarations contained in the application are true, any additional information which the voter is 22 required to supply, any affidavit which may be required, and an indication as to whether it is an 23 application for absentee voting in person by mail, paper ballot or electronically;

+(2) For any person authorized to vote an absentee ballot under the provisions of 42 U.S.C. §1973, et seq., the Uniformed and Overseas Citizens Absentee Voting Act of 1986, the completed application may be on the federal postcard application for absentee ballot form issued under authority of that act, submitted by mail or electronically; and